rhyolight/CloudSonar/README.md

 ![](https://github.com/ggsato/CloudSonar/blob/master/resources/images/duration_distribution.PNG)

 In the original paper, the distribution of inter-arrival times was estimated as a normal distribution.
 While in Cassandra, it is implemented as an exponential one.
+So I borrowed the implementation of Cassandra, and modified a little for it to accept a response time instead of an arrival time.

 Note that CloudSonar measures a response time, but both of the original paper and Cassandra did an inter arrival time.

 ### PHI and response time